Discover more from Songs of Forgiveness

 My data collection training took me to Atlanta, Georgia this last week.
 I had never been there.
-In my limited free time I planned to take public transport (my favorite) into the city and do some walking around.
-There is a National Historical Park there that includes the birthplace of Martin Luther King, where he lived and worked, and his final resting place.
-This town has its own karma, thank goodness.
+In my limited free time I planned to take public transport into the city and do some walking around.

 On November 12, 1961 Reverend Dr. Martin Luther King Jr. visited Mankato.
 He gave two sermons at Centenary United Methodist Church and a speech at Mankato High School.
 Just at the end of the Freedom Rides.
 He visited that high school before mom had yet arrived to high school from her single room school house, but she was soon to be in the room where that happened.
 Who knows who of her people was in that room?
 That speech that MLK gave was standing room only.
 He was willing to go wherever the message needed to go and he wanted people to care about the future we are creating together.
 He told that crowd: We live in an interconnected world.
 We must confront white supremacy head on.
 And find creative ways to protest.